Events can be in-person or online talks and demonstrations,

 Since 2020 many events have been held online, and we have also shared activity ideas for people to do at home or in their neighbourhood.

 The Event Holder’s Guide (372 kB, pdf) sets out all of the steps in staging a public event for Science Week, including planning, event objectives, budgeting, venue considerations, insurance, promotion and media, as well as post event cleanup and evaluation.

 Our Disability Inclusion Guide (1.9 MB, pdf) will help all event holders to make their events more accessible for audiences to join in.

-The Science Week Library Activities booklet (6 MB, pdf) was published in 2018 and it helped to more than double the number of events held by libraries.
-It has case studies, suggested activities and heaps of inspirational resource ideas.
+The Science Week Library Activities booklet (6 MB, pdf) has case studies, suggested activities and heaps of inspirational resource ideas.